morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 }
 {% endhighlight %}

-You decide to do a calculator so that the customer can calculate the number of fruits and calories consumed during the day.
+You decide implement a calculator so that the customer can calculate the number of fruits and calories consumed during the day.
 The Person object functions as an aggregator.

 {% highlight Ruby %}
 data class Person(